Meet Our Staff

 Chief Executive Officer

-Mr. Stoeger has over 20 years of eye and tissue banking experience and is the co-author of many important scientific journal articles relating to eye banking and cornea transplantation.
+Mr. Stoeger has over 25 years of eye and tissue banking experience and is the co-author of many scientific journal articles relating to eye banking and cornea transplantation.
 He has served in many important capacities on EBAA committees, including the Board of Directors and Accreditation.
+Chris was named the 2023 Leonard Heise Awardee which is presented to non-medical eye bankers in recognition of their outstanding devotion to the Eye Bank Association of America’s development and for exemplifying the precepts of Leonard Heise, a major contributor to the fight against blindness and one of the EBAA’s founders.

 Chief Strategy Officer